rapid7/insightconnect-workflows/workflows/Blacklist_Indicators_with_Microsoft_Defender_ATP_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **Update the first step with the channel name to suit your Microsoft Teams environment!** by editing the input with the preset text of `change_me` to match the channel to monitor.
+Once the workflow has been imported, **each Microsoft Teams step will need the channel and team name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in each Microsoft Teams step in the workflow.

 Additionally, in order to use the Microsoft Defender ATP blacklist action, create a connection using your Application ID, Directory ID and Secret Key from Microsoft Defender ATP.
 You may also have to create a connection to Microsoft Teams, using your Secret Key, Application ID, Directory ID and username/password credentials